-- A graduate student may withdraw from a course for a 100% refund through the second Friday of the course by submitting an "Add/Drop" form.
-The course will not appear on the student's transcript. - Beginning with the third week through the Friday of the fourth week, a graduate student may withdraw from a course for a 50% refund.
-The course will not appear on the student's transcript. - Beginning with the fifth week through the Friday of the 10th week, a graduate student may withdraw from a course for no refund.
+- A graduate student may withdraw from a course for a 100% refund through the first Friday of the course by submitting an "Add/Drop" form.
+The course will not appear on the student's transcript. - By the Friday of the second week, a graduate student may withdraw from a course for a 67% refund.
+The course will not appear on the student's transcript. - From the third week through the 10th week, a graduate student may withdraw from a course for no refund.
 A grade of "W" will be recorded on the student's transcripts. - After the 10th week of the semester, a "W" will be granted only for extraordinary circumstances approved by the Dean of Students.
 Unauthorized withdrawals from a course or the University, i.e. failure to attend class, will result in the grade of "F." Eight-Week Courses: